thesalmonification/DSCI400_Revamp/Data_Wrangling/README.md

 1. Go to the Google Share Drive called: "DSCI400_Revamp".
 If you have proper authorization to view this project, an example "DSCI400_Revamp" shared drive will have already been shared with you.

-2. Run the script `DataWranglingMasterScript.ipynb`.
+2. Run the Google Shared Drive script `DataWranglingMasterScript.ipynb` in Google Colab.
 This script organizes all subscripts used to wrangle the data.

 3. This completes the Data Wrangling/Preprocessing phase of this project.
 Proceed to the [Data Exploration Folder](https://github.com/thesalmonification/DSCI400_Revamp/tree/master/Data_Exploration/) and it's accompanying [README.md](https://github.com/thesalmonification/DSCI400_Revamp/tree/master/Data_Exploration/README.md) to continue...